swiftlang/swift-evolution/proposals/AOEU-borrow-inout-types.md

 Swift can provide temporary access to a value as part of a function call:

-- An `inout` parameter receives temporary exclusive access to a value from by the caller.
+- An `inout` parameter receives temporary exclusive access to a value owned by the caller.
 The callee can modify the parameter, and even consume its current value (so long as it gets replaced with a new value), and the caller reclaims ownership once the callee returns.